codeAKstan/mmiri-anyi/README.md

-# Mmiri anyi
+# Communifi

-Mmiri anyi is a comprehensive water management and monitoring system built with Next.js.
+Communifi is a comprehensive water management and monitoring system built with Next.js.
 The application provides real-time water quality monitoring, usage tracking, and intelligent alerts to help protect and manage water resources effectively.

 ## 🌊 Features